 stacks: basic wargaming terrain level

 This one is fairly easy.
-As with your hills, you can craft rather quick and simple some large “bases” in various sizes.
-I try to make them at least 6 inch (or multiples of 6″) wide, while respecting my height of 5cm.
+As with hills, you can craft some large “bases” in various sizes quickly and easily.
+I try to make them at least 6 inch (or multiples of 6) wide, while respecting my height of 5cm.
 When building them, you have to keep in mind, what kind of other terrain piece will be placed on them.

-The examples below show the larger elements and smaller ones stacked on it or placed in the vicinity.
-They can be used as an elevated quarter in a city, the piece of a fortification, or even the lowest level of an imagined building (just by placing one of my fancy dungeon doors next to it).
+The examples below show larger elements with smaller platforms stacked on them or placed in the vicinity.
+They may represent an elevated quarter in a city, a part of a fortification, or even the bottom floor of an imagined building (just by placing one of my fancy dungeon doors next to it).

 Elevators